Cohen-Macaulayness of absolute integral closures

 \begin{example}[Cohomologically CM objects via duality] Let $R$ be a biequidimensional noetherian ring admitting a normalized dualizing $\omega^\bullet_R$ (Definition~\ref{DefNormDual}) with associated duality functor $\mathbf{D} := \mathrm{RHom}_R(-,\omega^\bullet_R)$ on $D^b_{coh}(R)$.
 For any $M \in D^b_{coh}(R)$, the dual $\mathbf{D}(M)$ is cohomologically CM exactly when $M \in D^{\leq -\dim(R)}$: this follows from the compatibility of $\mathbf{D}$ with Matlis duality under local cohomology, see proof of Lemma~\ref{IndCMPunctured}.
 In other words, cohomologically CM objects in $D^b_{coh}(R)$ are exactly the coconnective part of a shift of the Grothendieck dual of the standard $t$-structure on $D^b_{coh}(R)$; we refer to \cite{Kashiwaratstructures,Gabbertstructures,ArinkinBezrukavnikovPervCoh} for a much more thorough study of this $t$-structure. \end{example}

-Our goal is to prove that cohomologically CM modules over catenary noetherian domains satisfy the condition on regular sequences in the usual definition of Cohen-Macaulayness.
+Our goal is to prove that cohomologically CM modules over catenary noetherian domains satisfy the condition on regular sequences in the usual definition of Cohen--Macaulayness.
 For this, we need the following elementary (and presumably standard) observation:

 \begin{lemma}[Heights of parameter ideals in catenary equidimensional rings] Let $R$ be a noetherian local ring which is catenary and equidimensional.
 If $x_1,...,x_d$ is a system of parameters in $R$, then $\mathrm{ht}(x_1,...,x_i) = i$. \end{lemma}